skuzzle/snapshot-tests/readme/README.md

 ```
 During first test execution, this will create a file named `testCreateComplexObject_0.snapshot` somewhere below
 `src/test/resources` containing the json serialized object.
-On every subsequent execution, the json representation of the `actual` object will be compared against the contents of
+On every subsequent test execution, the json representation of the `actual` object will be compared against the
-that file.
+contents of that file.

 ## Compatibility
 - [x] Requires Java ${version.java}